subramanyasmg/true-north/README.md

 # true-north
-A github user search using angular
+A user search using angular